rjwats/esp8266-react/README.md

 If not overridden with a build flag, the firmware will use the device ID to generate factory defaults for settings such as the JWT secret and MQTT client ID.

-Random values are generally better defaults for these settings, so it is recommended you leave these flags undefined.
+> **Tip**: Random values are generally better defaults for these settings, so it is recommended you leave these flags undefined.

 ## Building for different devices